-So don’t expect any big-budget epic films from those two very consistent filmmakers, nor will you ever get to see a Dardenne movie with, for example, a powerful CEO in a leading role who’s facing bankruptcy or needs to reorganise his financial empire in order to maintain his current standard of living, trying to hold on to his brand-new Mercedes and his luxury mansion with the palm trees in the back yard: instead, they’d rather focus more on everyday people who at times can’t sleep at night, and try to figure out what should or shouldn’t be done as far as all those daily issues are concerned, while looking for a solution to fix whatever needs to be fixed in the most justifiable way.
-That’s exactly what they portrayed in their films, such as their latest screen efforts, “Deux jours, une nuit” (2014, a.k.a.
-“Two Days, One Night”), when French Academy Award-winning actress Marion Cotillard played a young Belgian mother who had to fight for her job by convincing her co-workers over the course of a weekend to give up their financial bonus so she could keep her job, or as they did in their latest masterpiece, “La fille inconnue” (a.k.a.
+So don’t expect any big-budget epic films from those two very consistent filmmakers, nor will you ever get to see a Dardenne movie with, for example, a powerful CEO in a leading role who’s facing bankruptcy or needs to reorganize his financial empire to maintain his current standard of living, trying to hold on to his brand-new Mercedes and his luxury mansion with the palm trees in the back yard: instead, they’d rather focus more on everyday people who at times can’t sleep at night, and try to figure out what should or shouldn’t be done as far as all those daily issues are concerned, while looking for a solution to fix whatever needs to be fixed in the most justifiable way.
+That’s what they portrayed in their films, like they did in their latest screen efforts, “Deux jours, une nuit” (2014, a.k.a.
+“Two Days, One Night”), when French Academy Award-winning actress Marion Cotillard played a young Belgian mother who had to fight for her job by convincing her co-workers over the weekend to give up their financial bonus so she could keep her job, or as they did in their latest masterpiece, “La fille inconnue” (a.k.a.
 “The Unknown Girl”), with the Dardennes casting the young and talented French actress Adèle Haenel as a young doctor who, when turning away a woman as a patient in the evening, is determined to discover her identity after she has been found dead.

 Each Dardenne film usually is more of the same, while they’re all entirely different, showing realism through fiction.
-Fortunately, their art films don’t have the stigma or the commercial restrictions of art-house films and they can virtually cast whoever they like, from the biggest stars to non-professionals – unknown and inexperienced, if it comes their way.
+Fortunately, their art films don’t have the stigma or the commercial restrictions of art-house films, and they can virtually cast whoever they like, from the biggest stars to non-professionals—unknown and inexperienced, if it comes their way.
 Some actors are even frequent collaborators of theirs, such as Belgian actors Jérémie Renier (five films) and Olivier Gourmet (eight films, with the 2002 Best Actor Award in Cannes for Dardenne’s “Le Fils,” a.k.a.
 “The Son”); at times they play leading, supporting or even small parts in their films.

 I got to meet with Jean-Pierre and Luc Dardenne for an interview in Brussels, prior to the release of “La fille inconnue” which first will be screened at the Festival International du Film Francophone in Namur, Belgium, on September 30.
 The Belgian nationwide release is scheduled on October 5, and in France on October 12.